-From her guest post: Highly Sensitive Personality and Creativity.
+From her article: Highly Sensitive Personality and Creativity.

-Of course, being creative is not limited to people identified as artists, or even pursuing creative ventures.
+Of course, being creative is not limited to people who are highly sensitive, or even identified as artists, pursuing creative ventures.

-Both creativity and being sensitive are on a spectrum – a range of different levels.
+Both creativity and being sensitive are on a spectrum – a range of different levels and qualities.

-And being sensitive does not mean you are necessarily creative or an artist.
+And being sensitive does not mean you are necessarily an artist.